Current Conservation Status

 Dodonaea viscosa Jacq.

-Bushy green large shrub with flaky reddish bark and bearing long thin wavy leaves.
-Young parts may be sticky.
-Leaves 4-10cm long by 1-3cm wide, gradually narrowing to short leaf stalk and quickly narrowing to a rounded leaf tip.
-Flowers small, developing into a green dry 2-3 winged seed.
+Bushy shrub or small tree with flaky reddish bark and bearing long thin wavy leaves.
+Young parts sticky.
+Leaves 4-15cm long by 1-4cm wide, green to red-purple gradually narrowing to short leaf stalk and quickly narrowing to a rounded leaf tip.
+Flowers in panicles, small, yellow-green to red-green, developing into green dry 2-4-winged capsules.

 Vascular - Native